MoonPoet/xaprb-src/content/blog/best-fitness-activity-sleep-tracking-watch.md

   battery life but it's seamlessly integrated with your Apple lifestyle.
 - If you want the best fitness/activity tracking, look into FitBit and Garmin.
   The hardware, apps, and tracking features are unmatched.
-- If you want a stylish analog watch with long battery life and full-featured activity tracking, check out Withings.
+- If you want a stylish hybrid smart watch with long battery life and full-featured activity tracking, check out Nokia.
 - If you want a hybrid digital watch with pseudo-analog styling, take a look at the Garmin 235 or Ticwear.